kleinay/QANom/README.md

 # QANom - Annotating Nominal Predicates with QA-SRL

+QANom is a research project aiming for a natural representation of nominalization's predicate-argument relations.
+It extends the Question Answer driven Semantic Role Labeling (QASRL) framework (see [website](http://qasrl.org/)), which tackled verbal predicates, to the more challenging space of deverbal nominalizations.

 This repository is the reference point for the data and software described in the paper [*QANom: Question-Answer driven SRL for Nominalizations*](https://www.aclweb.org/anthology/2020.coling-main.274/) (COLING 2020).
+To find information for replicating the work described by the QANom paper (crowdsourcing a QANom dataset, identifying nominalization candidates, training and evaluating the baseline models), please refer to the [paper_reference_readme.md](paper_reference_readme.md).

+The repo also consists software for using QANom downstream.
+This mainly includes pipelines for easy usage of the [nominalization detection model](#nominalization-detection-model) and of the [QANom parsers](#qanom-sequence-to-sequence-model).
+This README will guide you through using this software.

+, i.e. the models published at Huggingface model hub ([qanom-seq2seq-model-baseline](https://huggingface.co/kleinay/qanom-seq2seq-model-baseline) and [qanom-seq2seq-model-joint](https://huggingface.co/kleinay/qanom-seq2seq-model-joint)).

 ## Pre-requisite
 * Python 3.7